Happy Hour Authors Club

 Join the Friends in book discussions with the authors at the Bourbon Grill at El Gancho in our new Happy Hour Authors Club.
 Enjoy drinks and hors d’oeuvres at Happy Hour discount prices during the informal author introduction and free-ranging conversation.
 Bring your thoughts, opinions, and your questions for the author. (flyer)

-Cost: Free for Friends members; $5 for non-members, memberships available at the door
+Cost: Free for Friends members; $5 for non-members payable at the door, memberships available at the door

 Time: 5:00–6:30 PM